ICP CLI

 Not committing

 .icp/data/to version control.
 Mainnet canister IDs are stored in.icp/data/mappings/<environment>.ids.json.
 Losing this file means losing the mapping between canister names and on-chain IDs.
 Always commit.icp/data/— never delete it.
-Add.icp/cache/to.gitignore(it is ephemeral and rebuilt automatically). -
+Add.icp/cache/to.gitignore(it is ephemeral and rebuilt automatically).
+If you have environments using a connected network that gets reset frequently you can add those specific environment mapping files to .gitignore.
+Never add the entire.icpor.icp/datadirectory to gitignore. -

 Using